School of Clinical Laboratory Science

 Classes are scheduled Monday through Friday, from 7:30 a.m. until 3:30 p.m. daily.
 Lectures are scheduled 2 to 3 hours per day; students are in clinical rotations through the laboratory departments each day as well.
 Each student follows an individualized clinical rotation schedule, allowing one-to-one interaction with their designated instructor.

-Classes start in early August with completion in late June each year.
+Classes start in early August with completion in mid-June each year.
 Students will be eligible for certification by the American Society for Clinical Pathology through examination by the Board of Certification upon successful program completion.
-Vacation and Holidays

 Vacation & Holidays

 Each student is allocated personal time during the year to be used for sick time, job interviews and absences for other personal reasons.
 Four additional weeks of vacation are scheduled: one week at Thanksgiving, two weeks over the Christmas and New Year holidays, and one week each spring.
 Additional holidays include Labor Day and Memorial Day.

 Students are responsible for their own health care costs during the school year.
 It is required that all students obtain health insurance coverage for the duration of the program.
 Enrolled students have access to emergency medical care at all times during the clinical program.